Are you not loving your photos, but can’t put your finger on why?

 Once you locate soft light in open shade, be mindful that your shaded area isn’t so shady as to produce an underexposed image.
 Try positioning them at the edge of the open shade just before it opens onto full sun.

-Angle them at a 45 degree angle to the light source to create gentle shadows on the opposite side for a little drama and interest.
+Angle them at a 45 degree angle to the light source to create some gentle shadows on the opposite side for a little drama and interest.

 When you take photos do you always take them from a standing position?